engineyard/ey-docs/pages/ey_cli_user_guide.md

    - Print a short help message.

-   - `ey help COMMAND` will print out the help for that command.
-For example, `ey help deploy` will print out the help for the `ey deploy` command, while `ey help recipes apply` will show the help for `ey recipes apply`.
+   - `ey help COMMAND` prints out the help for that command.
+For example, `ey help deploy`  prints out the help for the `ey deploy` command, while `ey help recipes apply` shows the help for `ey recipes apply`.

 - - -
 #### `ey version`